ACM-W Europe July 2022 Newsletter

 Each year we meet incredible women at womENcourage™ celebrations.
 We ask womENcourage participants to tell their stories in blog posts.
 We continue 2022 with Tina Marjanow, who was in the final year of MSc. in Computer Science at Vrije Universiteit (VU) and University of Amsterdam (UvA) when she participated in the event.

 “I left the conference knowing not only what is happening on the front lines of research and industry but also full of ideas about how to unwind after a long day of research and how to approach the next steps I want to make in my career.
 The cherry on top was the always positive and flexible volunteer chair that guided us through the whole process.”

 Read why you should join us at womENcourage from Tina on our blog.

 ACM-W Europe Social Media Highlights

 Not on social media?
 Not a problem.
-In June 2021, our most popular posts on Facebook were all about womENcourage.
-We hope you have registered and are as excited as us about the upcoming event.
+In June 2022, our most popular post on Facebook were:

 Announcements and News

 ACM-W Regional Activities Co-Chair – Apply by July 31